AlonzoLeeeooo/awesome-text-to-image-studies/topics/topics.md

 </p>

 > [!NOTE]
-> Diffusion Transformer (DiT) aims to use Transformer-based architecture to improve the backbone model (i.e., U-net) of diffusion models, where these architecture has been adopted by a wide series of related works, *e.g., Sora, Stable Diffusion 3, PixArt series, etc.* This topic summarizes diffusion models that are based on DiT.
+> Diffusion Transformer (DiT) aims to use Transformer-based architecture to improve the backbone model (i.e., U-net) of diffusion models, where these architecture has been adopted by a wide series of related works, *e.g., Sora, Stable Diffusion 3, PixArt series, etc.* For more information, you may referred to [my Zhihu blog](https://zhuanlan.zhihu.com/p/684448966).
+>
+> This topic summarizes diffusion models that are based on DiT.

 - [ICCV 2023] ***DiT:*** Scalable Diffusion Models with Transformers [[Paper]](https://arxiv.org/pdf/2212.09748) [[Code]](https://github.com/facebookresearch/DiT) [[Project]](https://www.wpeebles.com/DiT) [[Demo]](https://huggingface.co/spaces/wpeebles/DiT)
 - [ICML 2023] ***UniDiffusers:*** One Transformer Fits All Distributions in Multi-Modal Diffusion at Scale [[Paper]](https://arxiv.org/pdf/2303.06555) [[Code]](https://github.com/thu-ml/unidiffuser)